CodeoNordic/just-another-calendar/documentation/init.md

 You can also pass an array of specific events for a custom heatmap, without sending all events to the calendar.
 Each entry in the array should include:

 - `date` - The date of the event (e.g., "19.11.2024").
-- `hours` - Event duration in hours (e.g., 3.5).
+- `hours` - Total duration in hours (e.g., 3.5).
+Used to calculate "resource load"
-- `color` - (optional): Custom color for the event, overriding the default heatmap color.
+- `color` - (optional): Custom color for the date, overriding the default heatmap color.

-If you have color, you dont need to set hours, as the color will be used instead of calculating with hours, and vice versa.
+If `color` is set, `hours` is not required, as the calculation will be overridden by the custom color.

 ```json
 {